Mattabyte/Roobee/README.md

 But you can use whatever model suits your desired type of companion!

 If you want to get up and running locally with this model, download and install [LM Studio](https://lmstudio.ai/)

+Dont forget to set your stop tokens, and prompting to suit the model you decide to use.

 ### Results of chat output, behaviour, and performance will vary a lot from model to model (and with different providers)